Where do I play table tennis when I travel? I play everywhere I go!

 I was down in Brickell, a part of Miami, this week for a few things and rather than sit around, I booked into the Pingpod center in Brickell, it was a nine minute walk from my hotel.
 In reality, it was longer since the center is not exactly where the address suggests it should be and the signage is not so clear.
 But once I found it, very nice.
 Small, there are only four tables but a great space.

-I had booked in with a coach for beginners, Neslihan Özdemir (girlonthebikeNY).
-I told her I really just wanted to practice, not tons of instruction.
-We mostly played games and of course, all my bad habits and unforced errors were pretty evident.
+I had booked a coach for beginners, Neslihan Özdemir (girlonthebikeNY).
+I told her I just wanted to practice.
+We mostly played games.
 She ran me through some drills and reminded me, as everyone does, to stay low, to get ready for the next shot, to hit forehands with my body (not just my arm), and that the more reliable shot is usually cross court (not down the line).

 She taught me a new serve which was great.
 I had been hitting my slice serves pretty hard with tons of spin.
 She showed me that a much more understated serve with just a little backspin, hit short, and with a shorter softer stroke was also possible and often effective.
 Cool!